stolostron/rhacm-docs/security/memory_policy.md

            ...
    ```

-See [Managing a memory policy](create_memory_policy.md) for more information.
+See [Managing memory policies](create_memory_policy.md) for more information.
 View other configuration policies that are monitored by controller, see the [Kubernetes configuration policy controller](config_policy_ctrl.md) page.